0nix/ggj21/twine/ending1.md

 # Total Apathy

 The following is a recording unearthed from the archives at the Stasi Records Agency in February of 2021.
-This was one of the last audiographs to be recovered before the agency was absorbed into the German Federal Archives.
+This was one of the last audio records to be transcribed before the agency was absorbed into the German Federal Archives.

-The recording in question is a reel-to-reel tape, without a corresponding entry in the Index of Investigative References.
-The markings on it suggest three hypotheses:
+The recording in question is a reel-to-reel tape, without a corresponding entry in the References Index.
+It's omission suggests that it was made after 1987, as the archive quality of the Stasi's Long Term Storage Facility started to decline around that time.
+We can theorize that they, like many in the service, knew that their best days were behind them.
+The markings on the container suggest three hypotheses:

 One, the recording was part of a regular surveillance operation on the activities of Division IX, Investigative Body, of the Ministry of State Security, widely know as the Stasi.